FelipeCurbelo/FelipeCurbelo/README.md

 - 👋 Hi, I’m @FelipeCurbelo
 - 👀 I’m interested in DataScience, Back-End, IA
-- 🌱 I’m currently learning in Oracle Next One

 <!---
 FelipeCurbelo/FelipeCurbelo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.